sungsoo-ahn/2025/_posts/2025-04-28-soft-value-guidance.md

 ---
 layout: distill
-title: Soft Value Guidance in Sequential Models
+title: Posterior Inference and Soft Value Guidance in Sequential Models
 description:   Fine-tuning, controlled generation, and sampling in sequential models has attracted a flurry of recent attention in a variety of settings, particularly with the growing availability of powerful open-source pretrained models.
 For language modeling in discrete spaces, we would often like to align responses with human preferences or generate correct responses to complex reasoning questions.
-For diffusion models, we may be interested in steering generation to produce samples belonging a certain class, images which score highly on metrics such as realism, preferences, or text-to-image consistency, and proteins or molecules with desired properties such as synthesizability.
+For diffusion models, we may be interested in steering generation to produce samples belonging a certain class, images which score highly on metrics such as realism, preference alignment, or text-to-image consistency, and proteins or molecules with desired properties such as synthesizability.
 Diffusion-based methods have also been applied for sampling from arbitrary target probability densities such as Boltzmann distributions, where we can only assume access to a unnormalized density or energy function.  <br> <br>  In this blog post, we provide overview of these sampling or controlled generation tasks from a probabilistic perspective, which incorporates notions from soft reinforcement learning, stochastic optimal control, and Sequential Monte Carlo.
 A key role will be played by the soft value function, which yields both importance sampling weights and gradient guidance for diffusion processes.
 This perspective gives a single conceptual framework for guidance in discrete and continuous spaces, and highlights how methodologies can be shared across problem settings.
 date: 2025-04-28
 future: true
 htmlwidgets: true